vladimirlojanica/ideas/README.md

  * Documentation acts as a specialised test case.
 When example code in the documentation no longer compiles the build should fail.
  * Documentation should be linked to refactoring operations.
 When variables are renamed or code is moved, all the references to variables and methods should automatically update.

+ Existing:

+ * Eclipse can perform rename refactors over comments, which includes documentation.
+ * Go's native godoc documentation recognizes [tests written in the form of examples](http://golang.org/pkg/testing), which are verified by the native testing facility `go test`.
+ * Examples in python documentation can be checked with the [doctest](http://docs.python.org/2/library/doctest.html) module to verify they are correct.
+ * Testing libraries designed to read like specs: for example, [RSPec](http://rspec.info/) for Ruby and [ScalaTest](http://www.scalatest.org/) or [specs2](http://etorreborre.github.io/specs2/) for Scala

 ## 37. [Code Overlays](id:code-overlays)

 Code overlays can make sourcecode more like a document and easier to read.
 Source code editors make poor use of space when rendering code.
 For example: